 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

-Change the dressing over your surgical wound once a day, or sooner if it gets wet or dirty.
-Your doctor will tell when you can stop keeping your wound covered.
-Keep the wound area clean by washing it with mild soap and water.
-See also: Surgical wound care
+Care for your incision as instructed.
+Change the dressing over your surgical incision once a day, or sooner if it gets wet or dirty.
+Your doctor will tell you when you can stop keeping your incision covered.
+Keep the incision area clean by washing it with mild soap and water.

-If tape strips (Steri-Strips) were used to close your incision:
+If glue or strips of tape were used to close your incision:

 Do not soak in a bathtub or hot tub or go swimming until your doctor tells you it is okay.